ibm-wsc/hyper-protect-virtual-servers-workshop/docs/glossary.md

 The abbreviation of Bring Your Own Key, which allows you to import your existing keys to Hyper Protect Crypto Services service instances that protect your keys with advanced encryption.

 ## BYOI
-The abbreviation of Bring Your Own Image, which is a part of IBM Hyper Protect Virtual Server solution to support the development and deployment of your own container images on top of the Secure Service Container framework.
+The abbreviation of Bring Your Own Image, which is a part of the IBM Hyper Protect Virtual Servers solution to support the development and deployment of your own container images on top of the Secure Service Container framework.

 ## Container
 A runtime instance of an Open Container Image (OCI) image.